saezlab/ocean/README.md

 remotes::install_github("saezlab/ocean", repos = BiocManager::repositories())
 ```

-You can then run the tutorial scripts with a kidney cancer toy metabolomic dataset: https://github.com/saezlab/ocean/blob/master/tutorial_ocEAn_ metab_imbalance.R
+You can then run the tutorial scripts with a kidney cancer toy metabolomic dataset: https://github.com/saezlab/ocean/blob/master/tutorial_ocEAn.R

 PLEASE READ THE TUTORIAL CAREFULLY :) and do not hesitate to have an extensive look at all the variable in it
 and what information they contain.

+A new updated tutorial that showcase how ocean results can be used in parallel with proteomic data will be comming soon !

 ## Citations